 Bottom Line: Is Thrive Protein Powder Good for You?

 The saying “not all shakes are created equal” is proven true by our ultra micronized Premium Lifestyle Mix, which is in a category all by itself.

-Le-Vel Thrive Protein Shakes are simply just another protein powder filled with the same old junk everybody else uses.
+In my humble opinion, Le-Vel Thrive Protein Shakes are simply just another protein powder filled with the same old junk everybody else uses.